Ideal Triangulations and Once-Punctured Surface Bundles: Crushing and Inflating Triangulations

 \begin{corollary} Let $\mathcal T$ be a short inflation such that the material boundary of $\mathcal T$ is homeomorphic to a torus.
 Let $S$ be a normal surface with non-empty boundary in $\mathcal T$ such that no component of $\partial S$ bounds a disc in the material boundary of $\mathcal T$.
 If $S$ has no incompatible normal quadrilaterals in one band tetrahedron of $\mathcal T$, then $S$ is compatible. \end{corollary}

-\begin{proof} For a short inflation, the normal discs of a surface $S$ in the band tetrahedra together with the normal arcs of $\partial S$ full determine the normal discs of $S$ in the branch-point tetrahedra.
+\begin{proof} For a short inflation, the normal discs of a surface $S$ in the band tetrahedra together with the normal arcs of $\partial S$ fully determine the normal discs of $S$ in the branch-point tetrahedra.
 The result then follows immediately from the restriction that no component of $\partial S$ bounds a disc in the material boundary of $\mathcal T$ together with Lemma \ref{lem:arc}. \end{proof}

-We now come to the main tool of this work: the construction of a short inflation in which a surface is compatible.
+We now come to the main technical results of this work: the construction of a short inflation in which a surface is compatible.
 It is compatibility that will ensure the existence of a spun-normal surface upon crushing the boundary of $\mathcal T$.

 \begin{theorem} Let $M$ be an orientable, compact, irreducible, $\partial$-irreducible 3-manifold with non-empty connected boundary homeomorphic to a torus.
 Let $S$ be a connected, properly embedded, incompressible, $\partial$-incompressible surface in $M$ with $\partial S$ connected.
 There exists a short inflation triangulation $\mathcal T$ of $M$ in which $S$ is isotopic to a compatible normal surface.
 Further, there is an algorithm to construct such a $\mathcal T$. \end{theorem}